zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  The application id provided for the generation of the PassTicket wasn't recognized by security provider
+  The application id provided for the generation of the PassTicket was not recognized by the security provider.

   **Action:**